ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

    :py:mod:`~ska_integration_test_harness.structure` folder,
    while :py:mod:`~ska_integration_test_harness.emulated`
    and :py:mod:`~ska_integration_test_harness.production`
-   folders contains respectively the concrete implementations of the wrappers for the emulated and production subsystems.
+   folders contains the concrete implementations of the wrappers for the emulated and production subsystems.
 -  Input-related classes have to be added in the :py:mod:`~ska_integration_test_harness.inputs` folder